• Home

 Add thickeners last.

-If your slow cooker recipe uses thickening ingredients, such as flour or cornstarch, these should be added after pressure cooking.
-Thickening ingredients can thicken the liquid in the pot to the point that it is difficult to boil, which affects the cooker’s ability to reach high pressure.
+Thickening ingredients can thicken the liquid in the pot to the point that it is difficult to boil, which affects the cooker’s ability to reach high pressure and can cause scorching on the bottom of the pot.

 If you need to add thickener, consider making a slurry of flour and water or cornstarch and water and stirring that into the pot after pressure cooking is complete, while the contents are still hot.
 You can even use the saute function of the Instant Pot if needed.